 “Hush, now,” Aberdine crooned.
 “I’ll make it better.”

 The girl sobbed a little louder.

-I somehow managed to keep my stomach down as I whirled away and sped back toward the party as fast as my ridiculous clothing would allow.
-I slipped my shoes on just as before stepping back into the light, and beelined toward the first female servant I spotted at a relaxed, stately pace that took every ounce of my willpower to affect.
+I somehow managed to keep my gorge down as I whirled away and sped back toward the party as fast as my clothing would allow.
+I slipped my shoes on just before stepping into the light, and beelined toward the first female servant I spotted at a relaxed, stately pace that took every ounce of my willpower to affect.

 “My lady,” she said with a quick curtsy, her mousy brown hair bobbing as she rose, her hazel eyes looking curiously up at me.

 I glanced around to see that no one was near enough to overhear.
 “Come with me.
 Now,” I said, slipping my arm through hers.
 I quickly led her over to the nearest server, a fellow only my height, with large, guileless blue eyes.
-“The housekeeper or butler, or whichever servant of authority you find first, tell them to come into that hall as fast as they physically can,” I said, pointing toward it.
+“The housekeeper or butler, or whichever servant of authority you find first, tell them to come into that hall as fast as they physically can,” I told him, pointing toward the one I meant.
 “Do not delay.
 Do not tell anyone.
 Once they are on their way, find the two largest footmen you can and send them right after.
-On the life of one of your fellow servants do as you’re told.”
+On the life of one of your fellow servants, do as you’re told.”

 “On…on the life, my lady?” he asked, his eyes going even wider.